Do you know if you’re using your inventory efficiently?

 An ITR also provides you with valuable insight into how your business is doing with inventory, sales, and cost.

-How Do You Calculate Inventory Turnover?
+How to Calculate Inventory Turnover?

 There are two accepted ways to calculate your restaurant’s inventory turnover rate.

-Inventory Turnover (ttm) COS:
+Inventory Turnover Formula (ttm) COS:

 The first, more preferred method, is to calculate your turnover rate based on Cost of Goods Sold (may also be referred to Cost of Sales or Cost of Revenue on your restaurant’s income statement).